omazapa/Kahi_plugins/Kahi_staff_affiliations/README.md

 The user must have at least one file from staff's office for example: University of Antioquia.

 # Usage
-To use this plugin you must have kahi installed in your system and construct a yaml file such as UdeA's staff file
+To use this plugin you must have kahi installed in your system and construct a yaml file such as:
 ```yaml
 config:
   database_url: localhost:27017